 Best time to find cheap flights, 5% potential price drop

-Which day is cheapest to fly to Manila?
+Which day is cheapest to fly to Tallinn?

-Flights in the morning are typically the cheapest time of the day to fly to Manila.
-Flights at midday are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Tallinn.
+Flights in the evening are usually the most expensive.

 Situated on Estonia’s northern coast across the Gulf of Finland, Tallinn has always been a strategic hub for the country.
 After gaining its independence from Russia in 1991 the city quickly became a popular destination for visitors from Helsinki and Stockholm.
 In recent years, British tourists (many of them on their stag and hen weekends) have discovered it, giving it rave reviews for its beauty and affordability.

 Renowned as one of the best preserved cities in the world, Tallinn’s medieval Old Town acquired much-deserved Unesco status in 1997.
 The ancient stone arches delicately outline its cobbled streets, red-tile roofed houses and gothic churches.
 Wander through the Dominican Monastery, once a base for Scandinavian monks, and home to Estonia’s largest collection of stone medieval carvings.